ArjanCodes/examples/func_takeaways/README.md

 Imperative programming – focuses on how to execute, defines control flow as statements that change a program state.
 A developer that writes code using this paradigm specifies the steps that the computer must take to accomplish the goal.
 This is sometimes referred to as algorithmic programming.
 Most mainstream languages, including object-oriented programming (OOP) languages such as C#, Visual Basic, C++, Java, and Python as well, were designed to primarily support imperative (procedural) programming.
 Object-oriented programming is a subset of imperative programming that adds classes and objects to the mix.

 Declarative programming – focuses on what to execute, defines program logic, but not detailed control flow.
 An example of declarative programming is SQL statements.
 "Select \* from customers where name = arjan".
 We don't care how it's done (control flow), we just specify what we need.
 Excel is also a good example of declarative programming.
 You write in a cell what you want the computed value to be ("average(a2:a12)"), you don't care about how it's done.
 Functional programming is a specific form of declarative programming.
-A functional approach involves composing the problem as a set of functions to be executed.
+From Wikipedia: "In computer science, functional programming is a programming paradigm where programs are constructed by applying and composing functions."

 # Example introduction